Perfect for a warm spring or summer day, this Greek Chicken Souvlaki recipe will transport you to the beautiful shores of Greece!

 Food has a magical way of transporting us back.
 Smell and taste memory are very real, and very powerful.

-This recipe for Greek Chicken Souvlaki was inspired by a magical moment in the sun during my trip to Greece.
+This Greek Chicken Souvlaki recipe was inspired by a magical moment in the sun during my trip to Greece.

 Greek travel inspiration

 The best memories I have of Greece are of sunny days, aquamarine seas, friendly people, and plate after plate of some of the most delicious food I've ever eaten.

 It was hot.
 Sweltering hot, when the wind wasn't whipping my hair into a million different directions.
 We were traveling by boat to Saria, a rocky, volcanic island just north of Karpathos.
 For lunch, we were served the plate pictured below: chicken souvlaki skewers with rice, salad, and bread.
 We enjoyed it with a classic Greek beer: Mythos.

 And it was just the most delicious chicken souvlaki I have ever tasted.
 So moist, tender, flavorful, and cooked evenly.

 Since returning home, I've worked on recreating the dish.
 This recipe is the closest I have come so far to that plate of yummy souvlaki perfection.